xUser5000/bake/README.md

 # TODO
 - [ ] Check the entire dependency graph for cycles not just the target subgraph
-- [ ] Pay more attention to memory management
 - [ ] Avoid re-executing targets that are up to date
 - [ ] Parallelize target execution